 Zone 1-Agency Card Serial Number.
-This item shall be printed as depicted in Figure 4-6 and contain the unique serial number from the issuing department or agency.
+This item shall be printed as depicted in Figure 4-6 (see an important change notice at the end of this document) and contain the unique serial number from the issuing department or agency.
 The format shall be at the discretion of the issuing department or agency.

 Zone 2-Issuer Identification.
-This item shall be printed as depicted in Figure 4-6 and consist of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.
+This item shall be printed as depicted in Figure 4-6 (see an important change notice at the end of this document) and consist of six characters for the department code, four characters for the agency code, and a five-digit number that uniquely identifies the issuing facility within the department or agency.